Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

 In this example shown above, we convert from Python's literal 10 to Mathics3's representation of for 10 using ``Integer(10)``.
 This value is needed as a parameter to the ``Factorial`` function .
-Strictly speaking the full name of the factorial function is ``System`Factorial``, but we can leave off the context name, ``System``, and Mathics3 will look that up.
+Strictly speaking, the full name of the factorial function is ``System`Factorial``, but we can leave off the context name, ``System``, and Mathics3 will look that up.